openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## End-User Authentication

 Secure identification of End-Users not only depends on the identity verification at the OP but also on the strength of the user authentication at the OP.
 Combining a strong identification with weak authentication creates a false impression of security while being open to attacks.
-For example if an OP uses a simple PIN login, an attacker could guess the PIN of another user and identify himselves as the other user at a RP with a high identity assurance level.
+For example if an OP uses a simple PIN login, an attacker could guess the PIN of another user and identify himself as the other user at an RP with a high identity assurance level.
 To prevent this kind of attack, RPs SHOULD request the OP to authenticate the user at a reasonable level, typically using multi factor authentication, when requesting verified End-User claims.
 OpenID Connect supports this by way of the `acr_values` request parameter.

 ## Security Profile